What Makes a Tree Protected and How to Find Out

 What is the consequence if I do work on a protected tree without permission?

-Yes, you are able to appeal a TPO or preservation decision if that it is not justified.
-However, you will need to prove your argument and demonstrate why the TPO or preservation order isn’t needed.
+Yes, you are able to appeal to a TPO or preservation order if you feel it is unjustified.
+However, you will need to prove your argument and demonstrate that the TPO or the preservation decision is not necessary.

-It is unlawful to take down a protected tree without obtaining permission from the appropriate authorities.
-If you want removal of the tree it is necessary to apply for permission and provide proof to back your claim.
+It is unlawful to take down protected trees without permission from the appropriate authorities.
+If you require the tree to be removed then you must seek permission from the council and provide the evidence needed to prove your case.

 Conclusion

-In conclusion, discovering whether the tree is protected is a vital step to ensure that any tree work carried out legally.
-If you know the various types of protection and how to determine if they are protected it is possible to be sure that you’re in compliance with the law and are protecting the trees you care for.
-If you’re not sure about the status of protection for trees, we suggest seeking professional advice from a reputable tree specialist such as Tree Services Wollongong.
-Our experienced arborists can advise you regarding the status of protection of your trees, and will guide you through the steps to ensure you are acting within the laws.
-With our expertise and commitment to provide high-quality tree services, we can help you preserve the beauty and worth of your trees.
-Call us now by phone at 1300 400 381 to schedule a consultation, and let us help you keep your trees safe and healthy.
+In the end, determining if a tree is protected is an essential step in ensuring that tree work is legally completed.
+Understanding the different kinds of protection, and knowing how to determine if they are protected, you can ensure that you are acting within the law and protecting the trees you care for.
+If you’re not sure about the protection status of trees, we suggest seeking professional advice from an experienced tree expert, such as Tree Services Wollongong.
+Our experienced arborists will be able to advise you on the protection status of your trees, and will guide you through the steps to make sure you’re acting within the legal guidelines.
+With our knowledge and dedication to providing high-quality tree services we will help you keep the beauty and worth for your tree.
+Contact us now at 1300 400 381 to schedule a consultation, and let us help you keep your trees safe and healthy.